kubevault/prometheus-exporter/docs/concepts/vault-server-crds/vaultserverversion.md

 ### spec.deprecated

-`spec.deprecated` is an optional field that specifies whether the specified docker images are supported by the current Vault operator.
+`spec.deprecated` is an optional field that specifies whether the specified docker images are supported by the current KubeVault operator.
 The default value of this field is false.

 ### spec.vault.image